 What is the current status of the Arizona Supreme Court ruling on abortion and when does the new law repealing the 1864 ban take effect?

-On April 9, 2024, the Arizona Supreme Court ruled that the 1864 near-total abortion ban is enforceable.
-However, even with that ruling, the earliest the 1864 ban could take effect is June 27, 2024 and a court could extend that date further.
+On April 9, 2024, the Arizona Supreme Court ruled that the 1864 near-total abortion ban was enforceable.
+Following a later ruling on May 13, 2024 combined with a 45-day stay in a separate lawsuit, the earliest the 1864 ban could have taken effect was September 27, 2024.

 Is birth control legal in Arizona?